 Can’t Buy a Thrill (1972)

-TG: Sprightly guitar work fosters a bright tone, however, the lyrics declaim, “And though we sung his fame / We all went hungry just the same”.
-Surely the lyric refers to Richard the Lion-Hearted and his brother Good King John and not that asshole Richard Nixon and the womanizing John Kennedy?
+TG: Guitar work fosters a bright tone, however, the lyrics declaim, “Though we sung his fame / We all went hungry just the same.”
+Surely the lyric refers to Richard the Lion-Hearted and his brother Good King John and not Richard Nixon and the womanizing John Kennedy?

 TG: Country-flavored fun.
 With a gun.

-TG: Could this be a Dannish take on O. Henry’s “The Gift of the Magi”?
-Perhaps it’s a depressing Christmas song?
+TG: Could this be a Dannish take on O. Henry’s “The Gift of the Magi” or a depressing Christmas song?
 Maybe both at the same time.
-Why?
-Well, the rather transparent (for SD) lyric tells the tale of a junkie who sells his prize ring for a taste of smack while the narrator buys said ring “for chicken feed.”
+The rather transparent (for SD) lyric tells of a junkie who sells his prize ring for a taste of smack while the narrator buys said ring “for chicken feed.”
 As in Magi, each “gift” has no benefit – the junkie dies (“And as he sighed / His body died / In fifteen ways”) and the narrator returns the ring to the junkie’s dead body and ends up with nothing.
 So, why would “Freak“ be a Christmas song?
 Well, the lyric also describes Charlie begging “in a plot of frozen space“, sleigh bells are used in the instrumentation, the gift thing, and even a bit of redemption for the narrator.